-A community which values its culture and heritage - our District provides a range of arts and cultural experiences and facilities, and our heritage is preserved and shared
+Our District provides a range of arts and cultural experiences and facilities, and our heritage is preserved and shared.

-- Provide information, recreational, cultural and learning opportunities through its network and Libraries - Provide support to local arts and cultural organisations - Provide support to the Canterbury Museum Trust - Recognise and protect sites, buildings and significant trees with cultural or heritage values - Work with Te Taumutu Rununga to ensure our commitments to the Treaty of Waitangi are met
+- Provide information, cultural and learning opportunities through its network and Libraries.
+Recognise & promote the role of community in contributing to identifying exploring, sharing & promoting our local history - Provide support to local arts and cultural organisations & arts cultural & heritage activities & events - Provide support to the Canterbury Museum Trust - Recognise and protect sites, buildings and significant trees with cultural or heritage values - Work with Te Taumutu Rununga to ensure our commitments to the Treaty of Waitangi are met